 We are a community of innovative and passionate change-makers.
 We aim to leave the world a better place for future generations.
 We are equipped with the business and leadership skills to make it happen.
 We are Presidio Graduate School.

-We offer several unique degree programs at locations in San Francisco and Seattle — an MBA in Sustainable Solutions, the first of its kind MPA in Sustainable Solutions, and the only combined Dual MBA/MPA program.
-For working professionals looking to expand their skills in specific disciplines, we offer a certificate program.
-All programs are taught with our systems-thinking methodology at the core.
+We offer several unique degree programs — an MBA in Sustainable Solutions, the first of its kind MPA in Sustainable Solutions, and the only combined Dual MBA/MPA program.
+For working professionals looking to expand their skills in specific disciplines, we offer a continuing education certificate program.
+All programs have our systems-thinking methodology at the core.
 The premise we adhere to is that private enterprise and the public sector work best when they work together in service to the common good.

-While PGS’s setting and educational level are new, its vision, values, and philosophy are based largely on the experience of its predecessor, World College West, an accredited work-study, world-study liberal arts college founded in 1973 and operated on its 194-acre environmentally designed campus in Marin County until 1992 but the spirit of WCW lives on in Dick Gray’s successor institution Presidio World College founded in 1993 and was renamed Presidio Graduate School (PGS) in 2003.
-Its experiential learning philosophy was based on the premise that only disciplined reflection on experience leads to learning that lasts.
-At World College West that included seminar-size classes, work experience, and a year’s study in a non-Western culture such as China, Mexico, Russia, or Nepal.
+PGS’s vision, values, and philosophy are based mainly on the experience of its predecessor, World College West (WCW).
+Founded by Richard “Dick” Gray in 1973, this accredited work-study, world-study liberal arts college operated on its 194-acre environmentally designed campus in Marin County until 1992.
+The spirit of WCW lived on in Dick Gray’s successor institution Presidio World College founded in 1993, which is today known as Presidio Graduate School.
+Its experiential learning philosophy is simple: only disciplined reflection on experience leads to learning that lasts.

-For several years, PGS offered non-degree courses and seminars in a program known as Sustainable Later-Life Design, focusing on areas contributing to an integrated, sustainable second half of life: Purposeful Work, Physical Well-Being, Economic Security, Spiritual Grounding, Meaningful Relationships, and Commitment to the Community.
-PGS also worked collaboratively with AARP and developed programs co-sponsored by Elderhostel, which was seeking ways to serve younger, midlife adults.
-But the PGS board and administration were especially interested in developing sustainability-oriented degree programs.
+For several years, Presidio World College offered non-degree courses and seminars in a program known as Sustainable Later-Life Design.
+These courses focused on areas contributing to an integrated, sustainable life: Purposeful Work, Physical Well-Being, Economic Security, Spiritual Grounding, Meaningful Relationships, and Commitment to the Community.
+At the same time, the board and administration were exploring the development of sustainability-oriented degree programs.